codementum/wpisite/index.md

 ~~Dec 1-7 @[tu-eindhoven](https://www.tue.nl/en/)<br>~~

 # bio
-Lane's research leverages cognitive/perceptual principles and data-driven techniques to understand how people interpret, use, and create data visualizations and visual analytics tools.
+Lane's research leverages quantitative and computational methods to understand how people read, understand, and interact with data visualizations.
 Data visualization is an indispensable tool for analysis and understanding.
-Since we are beginning to rely on visualizations to make high-impact, even life-critical decisions in areas like health and cyber security, we must ensure that people have the best tools for the decisions they face.
+Because we are beginning to rely on visualizations to make high-impact, even life-critical decisions in areas like health and cyber security, we must ensure that people have the best tools and information for the decisions they face.

 Lane was a PostDoc in the Visual Analytics Lab at Tufts (VALT), with [Remco Chang](http://www.cs.tufts.edu/~remco/).
 Lane received his PhD from UNC-Charlotte, home of the Charlotte Visualization Center, with [Aidong Lu](https://webpages.uncc.edu/alu1/).